 - The evidence does not support the claims.

 Does the release bar the employee from pursuing her claim?

 The court noted that the director can, in some circumstances, enforce a contractual benefit to which he is not a party.
 In light of this, the court had to look at the language of the release and ask whether it was intended to cover all possible matters.

 The court zeroed in on the part of the release that states all matters “…arise out of…my employment” which defines the scope of the release.
 The court found the release could not be considered all inclusive, and that some of the alleged events occurred outside of the place of employment, and that even though they may have been related to employment, “sexual harassment, intimidation and other improper conduct are not connected to employment.
 They are clearly separate matters.”

 The court held that language would have to be added to the release if the release was to bar claims such as that before the court, language would.

 This, coupled with evidentiary matters that require a trial, led the court to dismiss the motion for summary judgment.

-At Lex Arbesman Legal we help both employers and employees in matters of workplace disputes or incidents.
+At NULaw we help both employers and employees in matters of workplace disputes or incidents.
 If you are an employee who feels you have been sexually harassed or your rights otherwise have been violated, we can help you determine whether you may be able to pursue damages.
 If you are an employer or employee involved in an employment law matter, please call us at 416-481-5604 or reach us online to talk today.